mr-bt/manager.README/README.md

 I'm known for being curious, forthright, trustworthy, pragmatic, a doer, "the coach", helpful, strategic, hard-working, and caring.
 I'm always eager to learn and grow, both personally and professionally.

+## Me at Work

+At work, I'm known for being all-in and always on.
+I thrive in a fast-paced environment and am heavily biased towards action.
+I believe in the value of quick, iterative action over lengthy strategic discussions.
+This allows us to validate our assumptions quickly and make visible progress.
+Actions, for me, speak louder than words.

+I'm committed to open communication.
+I encourage open dialogue and am always available for discussion.
+I believe in honesty and authenticity in all interactions.

+I hold myself accountable for my actions and decisions and expect the same from my team.
+I have very little patience for apathy and indifference.
+If something is going on, let me know ASAP.
+I believe in taking responsibility and learning from our mistakes.

+Outside of my managerial duties, I'm passionate about technology and innovation.
+I enjoy staying up-to-date with the latest trends and advancements in the tech industry.
+I'm always looking for ways to apply these innovations to improve our work, our company and ultimately, customer experience.

+I believe in the power of teamwork and collaboration.
+I strive to foster a culture where everyone feels valued and heard.
+I believe that we're at our best when we're working together towards a common goal.

+I'm deeply committed to Diversity, Equity, and Inclusion (DEI).
+I believe that diverse teams are stronger and that everyone should have an equal opportunity to contribute and succeed.
+I strive to create an environment where everyone feels welcome and valued for their unique perspectives and experiences.

+While working, there are a few quirks you might notice about me:

+- I'm all-in, always-on, all the time.
+I don't expect you to follow my example, and I recommend that you don't.
+That's just how I work best.
+- My communication skills tend to fade out as I get tired.
+- I can be a bit lengthy at times.
+I know it cannot be very pleasant, so please feel free to call it out.
+I'm always trying to improve.
+- You might receive messages from me over the weekends, late at night, or on holidays.
+It's just me being ON all the time.
+Please know that I don't expect immediate responses during these times.
+- I'm heavily biased towards action.
+I believe in starting with small and quick iterations to prove (or disprove) our assumptions quickly (fail-fast to learn-fast) and make visible progress.

+Finally, I'm a lifelong learner.
+I'm always looking to grow and improve, both personally and professionally.
+I believe in the compound effect of daily self-improvement, and I'm committed to continuous learning and development.

 ## Motivations behind this document

 Having been inspired by several documents/posts on the importance of a Manager's README, I've decided to kick things off on Github with my own edition.
 Few reasons for this document to exist: